bodenlab/GRASP-suite/content/project/graspcmd/index.md

 ## GRASP command-line interface

-Users who would like to automate ASR, there is now a command-line version of GRASP that contains all of the indel inference methods.
+For users who would like to automate ASR, there is now a command-line version of GRASP that contains all of the indel inference methods.
 Indels are encoded using either Position Specific (PS), Simple Indel Coding (SIC), or Bi-directional Edge (BE) methods, and inferred using either Parsimony (P) or Maximum Likelihood (ML).

 This gives six methods - PS-P, PS-ML, SIC-P, SIC-ML, BE-P, BE-ML.